Connect With Us on Social Media

 The RRCA will review three primary segments: (1) community infrastructure, (2) community support, and (3) local government support.
 Each segment includes important criteria as part of the designation process.
 The goal is for applicants to prove that their community works together to promote running as healthy exercise for their community while ensuring runners safety.
 All applications will be reviewed and scored by a selection panel consisting of RRCA board and staff members.
 Applicants will be scored based on their ability to prove that they meet most of the criteria outlined below.
 The review panel will determine the number of communities that will receive the designation three different times a year, and all applicants will receive feedback.
 One top city will be selected by the review panel and awarded as the Outstanding Runner Friendly Community.
-Application deadline: to be considered for the first round of Runner Friendly Community designations and the first Outstanding Runner Friendly Community applications are due by February 1.
-Second round deadline is July 1 and the third round deadline is November 1.
+Application deadline: to be considered for the first round of Runner Friendly Community designations and the first Outstanding Runner Friendly Community applications are due by April 1 for first round and November 1 for second round.

 A. Community Infrastructure: